John Bonham: Awards and tributes

-Critical reception

-For music critics who were not receptive to the hard rock aspects of Led Zeppelin's sound, Bonham's playing was sometimes characterized (along with the other elements of Led Zeppelin's music) as bombastic and lacking a sense of swing.
-For example, Rolling Stone magazine's Jim Miller wrote the following in 1975, while reviewing Physical Graffiti:

-Bonham ... is a steak-and-potatoes percussionist, handpicked, one assumes, for his ability to supply a plodding, stolid, rock-solid bottom—no one has ever accused Led Zeppelin of swinging.

-In the 2012 documentary Beware of Mr. Baker, Eric Clapton reinforced the idea that Bonham's playing lacked subtlety, and that Bonham and his contemporary Keith Moon of The Who were not equals in terms of musicianship to Ginger Baker, Clapton's drummer in the 1960s rock band Cream.

-No, no, no, no, (scoffs).
-Ginger was nothing like those players.
-His musical capabilities are full spectrum.
-He can write and compose and arrange, and he has an ear, and he is harmonic.
-He is a fully formed musician.

-Since his death, however, Bonham's reputation has continued to grow beyond the world of hard rock, and his playing is now commonly recognized by critics and musicians as worthy of close study.
-For example, Modern Drummer magazine had the following to say about Bonham in 2010:

-Like nearly every British rock musician in the mid-'60s, the members of Led Zeppelin played in groups specializing in amped-up versions of black American music like the blues, R&B, jazz, and soul.
-To play that music convincingly, you had to swing, and few drummers in any genre have swung with as much swagger as John Bonham ...
-Despite all the deserved attention paid to his brilliant soloing ideas, his rhythmic sophistication, or his bass drum prowess, John Bonham was, above all else, a groover.

-Tributes and memorials

 The surviving members of Led Zeppelin reunited to play Live Aid in 1985 and employed two drummers, Phil Collins and Tony Thompson, to take his place.
 In June 2017, John Bonham's childhood home received a blue plaque in his honour.

 On 31 May 2018, on what would have been Bonham's 70th birthday, a statue was unveiled in his hometown of Redditch, England, to commemorate him.
 The work of sculptor Mark Richards, the bronze sculpture weighs around 2.5 tonnes and was installed in Mercian Square.
 It is covered in anti-graffiti paint and is emblazoned with the words: "The most outstanding and original drummer of his time, John Bonham's popularity and influence continue to resonate with the world of music and beyond."

 Following the installation of the bronze memorial on Church Green, a special music event was organised to celebrate Bonham's birthday.